 Federal investigators dedicate substantial resources to building cases against suspected fraudsters, often collaborating with various law enforcement agencies.
 Individuals need skilled legal representation to navigate complex federal investigations and court proceedings.

 John T. Floyd’s expertise extends to various types of federal fraud, including wire and mail fraud, bank fraud, identity theft, mortgage fraud, health care fraud, money laundering, bankruptcy fraud, tax fraud, and more.
-His network of forensic experts work tirelessly to identify weaknesses in the government’s case and provide a robust defense strategy.
+His network of forensic experts works tirelessly to identify weaknesses in the government’s case and provide a robust defense strategy.

 Closing a criminal fraud investigation before charges are filed is the ideal outcome, preserving one’s reputation and livelihood.
 However, if charges are brought, John T. Floyd and his team are committed to securing the best possible outcome for their clients through aggressive defense tactics.